daac-tools/find-simdoc/README.md

 $ cargo run --release -p find-simdoc --bin jaccard -- --help
 ```

-If you want to find similar sentences in `reuters.txt` within search radius `0.1` for tokens of
+Run the following command if you want to search for `reuters.txt` with

+- search radius `0.1`,
-character `5`-grams, run the following command.
+- tokens of character `5`-grams, and
+- `8*64=512` dimensions in the Hamming space.

 ```
-$ cargo run --release -p find-simdoc --bin jaccard -- -i reuters.txt -r 0.1 -w 5 > result-jaccard.csv
+$ cargo run --release -p find-simdoc --bin jaccard -- -i reuters.txt -r 0.1 -w 5 -c 8 > result-jaccard.csv
 ```

+Argument `-c` indicates the number of dimensions in the Hamming space,
+a trade-off parameter between approximation accuracy and search speed.
+The larger this value, the higher the accuracy, but the longer the search takes.
+[This section](#4-testing-the-accuracy-of-1-bit-minwise-hashing) describes how to examine the approximation accuracy for the number of dimensions.

-Pairs of similar sentences (indicated by line numbers) and their distances are reported.
+Pairs of similar documents (indicated by zero-origin line numbers) and their distances are reported.

 ```
 $ head result-jaccard.csv